 Lee Kang-Hyo

 Lee Kang-Hyo (b.
-1961) was born in Korea and has spent 40 years endeavoring to interpret the Korean Buncheong in his own way.
-During the 1970s and 1980s many novice ceramicists looked to the past to modernize Korean ceramics.
-Lee was no exception.
-At the time, Korea was in the process of reinterpreting its cultural assets, including ceramics.
-As Lee gradually mastered the skill of applying liquefied white clay to the surface of vessels and large platters, he learned to treat ceramic surfaces like paper for ink brush painting.
-The marks he creates are comparable to landscapes depicting Korea’s four distinct seasons.
-For centuries, landscapes were explored before they were painted.
-Their memory was brought back to the artist’s studio and then captured on paper.
-Lee follows this practice.
-For Koreans, landscapes are spaces to be encountered and experienced rather than subjects to be observed for replication.
-Lee is internationally renowned.
+1961 in Korea) has spent 40 years endeavoring to interpret the Korean Buncheong ceramics in his own unique way.
+In the 1980s, as Lee gradually mastered the traditional Buncheong technique of applying liquefied white clay to the surfaces of vessels and large platters, he began to treat ceramic surfaces like paper for ink brush painting.
+The marks he creates evoke landscapes that reflect Korea’s four distinct seasons, capturing his memories of nature on clay.
 Recently he has conducted clay performances involving the making of large storage jars followed by splashing with liquefied clay mixtures.
-Lee Kang-Hyo’s work can be found in the collections of the Art Institute of Chicago; the Asian Art Museum, San Francisco; the British Museum and the Victoria and Albert Museum, London; the Cité de la Céramique, Sèvres, France; Gyeonggi Ceramic Museum, Korea and more.
+Lee is internationally renowned and his works can be found in the collections of The Art Institute of Chicago, the British Museum, the Victoria and Albert Museum, the Sèvres – Cité de la céramique, Gyeonggi Ceramic Museum, Korea and more.

 Selected Works